reem-soubany/application-runbooks/troubleshooting/application-down.md

 * Confirm the application is accessible
 * Test login
-* Test the affected function
-* Confirm with the user if needed
+* Confirm with the user
-* Document the cause
-* Document the fix
+* Document the cause& the fix
 * Note any follow-up work